muzak-project/muzak/README.md

 ### Documentation

+API documentation can be found on [RubyDoc](http://www.rubydoc.info/gems/muzak/).

-Documentation for user commands can be found under [COMMANDS.md](./COMMANDS.md).
+Documentation for user commands can be found under [COMMANDS.md](./COMMANDS.md), as well as on RubyDoc.

 ### TODO